ga-curriculum/responsive-design-v2/implementation-examples/README.md

 # ![Responsive Design - Implementation Examples](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will recognize examples of responsive design.
+**Learning objective:** By the end of this lesson, students will be able to identify examples of responsive design in real-world websites and understand how they tailor user experience based on device type.

 ## Responsive design in the real world